Develop#

 Literature references managed in the pycontrails Zotero library.

-To automatically sync this library with the docs/_static/pycontrails.bib Bibtex file:
+To automatically sync the Zotero library with the docs/_static/pycontrails.bib Bibtex file:

 • Install Zotero and add the pycontrails library.